rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 ```

 Note that the larger the last index on the x-axis, the higher the section
 hierarchy is.
-This dimension obviously corresponds with the node level/height
+This dimension therefore corresponds with the node level/height
 (aka. outline height/depth) of a section.

 Note that the larger the last index on the y-axis, the wider the section